Water Saving Irrigation: 2026 Guide for West Texas Homes

 The Benefits of Drip Irrigation

 Drip irrigation is a low volume method that delivers water slowly and directly to the base of plants through a network of tubes and emitters.
 Because it applies water right at the root zone, it dramatically reduces waste from evaporation and runoff.
 Drip systems are often 90% or more water efficient, making them perfect for flower beds, shrubs, trees, and gardens.
 Converting plant beds from spray sprinklers to drip is a powerful water saving irrigation tactic.
+For a detailed comparison of both approaches, see drip vs spray irrigation.

 Why Sprinkler Head Upgrades Matter

 Not all sprinkler heads are created equal.
 Upgrading old, misting spray heads to modern, high efficiency models can have a huge impact.
-Newer designs, like rotary nozzles, apply water more slowly and in larger, wind‑resistant droplets.
+Newer designs, like rotary nozzles, apply water more slowly and in larger, wind resistant droplets.
 After upgrading, proper nozzle adjustment helps you set arc and radius for even coverage.
 Another key upgrade is pressure regulating sprinkler heads, which contain a small device to ensure the head operates at the optimal pressure, eliminating wasteful fogging and misting.

 Understanding Irrigation Pressure Management